 Shut Off Your Card

 Our powerful fraud monitoring system checks for usual activity on your account 24/7.
 If we suspect fraud on your account, you’ll probably get a call from our fraud alert system asking you to verify the suspected transactions.

-In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200 and we will shut off your card for security purposes and begin the dispute process, if necessary.
+In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200.
+We'll shut off your card for security purposes and begin the dispute process, if necessary.

 Monitor Your Account

 Fill Out a Dispute Form

 Remember that your debit cards are covered under MasterCard®’s $0 liability policy*, meaning you’re not responsible for any unauthorized transactions if you meet certain terms.2

 Replace Card and Change Pin

-Call us at 888.267.7200 to order a new card and pin number.
+Call us at 888.267.7200 to order a new card and PIN.
 You can also stop in to any Lake Trust branch to have a new card made for you.
-Even better, you can even customize your new card using Quikcard*, an online tool that allows you to have your favorite picture printed on your new card.
+Or customize your new card with Quikcard*, an online tool that allows you to have your favorite picture printed on your new card.

 Update Card Information

 If you have automatic payments set up with your debit card, you’ll need to notify the collecting company that your card number changed.
 If your card information is saved in any online accounts, like PayPal, make sure to update that as well.
 Remember to shred your old card after you get a new card.